ThothByte/Can-AI-Replace-Human-Speech-A-Study-on-Synthetic-Voice-and-Model-Bias/README.md

 ## Download
-First download the common voice dataset from https://commonvoice.mozilla.org/en/datasets
+First download the common voice dataset from https://commonvoice.mozilla.org/en/datasets, we used the version 21.
+Please save this dataset into a datasets folder, if you using the version 21 call it folder cv-corpus-21.0-2025-03-14

 This project will require you to have multiple venv, as the all libaries will not work for the same version